AdobeDocs/campaign-standard.en/help/administration/using/external-accounts.md

 * **[!UICONTROL Type]**: Microsoft Azure Blob storage
 * Your **[!UICONTROL Account name]** and **[!UICONTROL Account key]**.
 To know where to find your account name and key, refer to this [page](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage).
 * Your **[!UICONTROL Endpoint suffix]**.
 It can be found within your **[!UICONTROL Connection string]** of the **[!UICONTROL Access keys]** menu in the Azure Portal.
 For more on this, refer to this [page](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-keys-manage).
 * Your **[!UICONTROL Container]** name.
-If you are planning to use more than one container you need to create as many external accounts as containers.
+If you are planning to use more than one container, create as many external accounts as containers.
 * The **[!UICONTROL Concurrency]** option lets you fine tune the speed of your file transfers.

 ![](assets/external_accounts_4.png)